-House-mothers Sandhya, Niru and Meena run the place with enthusiasm, efficiency and love, ensuring all the girls’ needs are met.
+House-mothers Niru and Jayshree run the place with enthusiasm, efficiency and love, ensuring all the girls’ needs are met.

 Many arrive malnourished and lice-ridden, never having known running water or proper beds – so health and hygiene are among their first lessons.